datopian/flowershow/site/content/docs/publish-tutorial.md

 ## Install Flowershow template

-In order to build your beautiful personal website out of your digital garden, you first need to install the Flowershow template somewhere on your computer.
+In order to build your beautiful personal website out of your digital garden, you first need to install Flowershow template.
 This template will be linked to your digital garden after the installation process.

-Let's imagine you now have the following folder structure:
+So, let's imagine you have the following folder structure:

 > ```sh
 > some-parent-dir